bbradson/Oversized-Apparel-Framework/README.md

 ![](About/Preview.png?raw=true)
  Enables custom apparel sizes and offsets in Rimworld.
 Vanilla Rimworld lacks this functionality.
 Preview shows an example of what's possible.
+Other possibilites this mod unlocks include ship girls and big ass mecha suits.
+One could also make fake vehicles or those hover boards from Wall-E with this.

 Compatibility and Performance:
 Very good.
-Confirmed to be compatible with Enable Oversized Weapons and Humanoid Alien Races.
+Confirmed to be compatible with Enable Oversized Weapons, Humanoid Alien Races, Vanilla Expanded and Combat Extended.

 Usage (for modders, not users):